MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 # Migrate Surface Hub 2S to Microsoft Teams Rooms on Windows

- This article provides IT admins with detailed instructions on how to software-migrate a Surface Hub 2S to the Microsoft Teams Rooms on Windows experience (the same software platform shipping on new Surface Hub 3 devices).
+This article explains how to migrate Surface Hub 2S to the Microsoft Teams Rooms on Windows experience via a UWP app.
+This enables Surface Hub 2S devices to run the same software platform shipping on new Surface Hub 3 devices.

 ## Background